is8ac/network-gen/README.md

-network-graph-gen.R reads two csv files, an edge list and a vertex list, and uses [igraph](http://igraph.org/) to generate a network graph showing the relations in the edge list between the vertices's in the vertex list.
+network-graph-gen.R reads two csv files, an edge list and a vertex list, and uses [igraph](http://igraph.org/) to generate a network graph showing the relations in the edge list between the vertices in the vertex list.
 Edges and vertices's are color coded according to the `relation` and `vertexType` columns respectively.
-Legends are created for both edges and vertices's showing the colors that were assigned to then.
+Legends are created for both edges and vertices showing the colors that were assigned to then.

 ## Usage
 ### Input data